-

 Prudential requirements indicated above are satisfied in the following forms or a combination thereof:

-- own funds, consisting of Common Equity Tier 1 items and instruments referred to in Articles 26 to 30 of Regulation (EU) No 575/2013 (“CRR”) after the deductions and without the exemptions provided by CRR;
+- own funds, consisting of Common Equity Tier 1 items and instruments referred to in Articles 26 to 30 of Regulation (EU) No 575/2013 (“CRR”) after the deductions and without the exemp-tions provided by CRR;

 - an insurance policy covering the territories of the European Union where crypto-asset services are provided or a comparable guarantee.

-With respect to banks and investment firms within the scope of Regulation (EU) No 575/2013 (“CRR”), Article 501d provides that institutions shall calculate their own funds requirements for crypto-asset exposures as follows:
+With respect to Italian banks and investment firms within the scope of Regulation (EU) No 575/2013 (“CRR”), Article 501d of CRR shall apply.

-- exposures to asset-referenced tokens whose issuers comply with Regulation (EU) No 2023/1114 and that reference one or more traditional assets shall be assigned a risk weight of 250 %;
+b) exposures to asset-referenced tokens whose issuers comply with Regulation (EU) No 2023/1114 and that reference one or more traditional assets shall be assigned a risk weight of 250 %;

-- the value of an institution’s total exposure to crypto-assets other than those referred to in points (a) and (b), shall not exceed 1 % of the institution’s Tier 1 capital;
+d) the value of an institution’s total exposure to crypto-assets other than those referred to in points (a) and (b), shall not exceed 1 % of the institution’s Tier 1 capital;

-- for the calculation of their own funds requirements for crypto-asset exposures, deduction regarding intangible assets shall not apply.
+e) for the calculation of their own funds requirements for crypto-asset exposures, deduction regarding intangible assets shall not apply.

 -